 Vaginal cancer starts in the cells of your vagina.
-This is also known as the birth canal.
-The vagina is the hollow, tube-like passageway between the bottom part of your uterus (cervix) and the outside of your body.
+The vagina is also known as the birth canal.
+It's the hollow, tube-like passageway between the bottom part of your uterus (cervix) and the outside of your body.
 It's the passageway through which fluid passes out of the body during menstrual periods.

-Most vaginal cancers begin in the lining of your vagina, the epithelium.
+Most vaginal cancers begin in the lining of your vagina, which is called the epithelium.
 These are called vaginal squamous cell carcinomas.
 This type of vaginal cancer develops over many years.
-It develops from precancerous changes, called vaginal intraepithelial neoplasia (VAIN).
+It starts as precancerous changes, called vaginal intraepithelial neoplasia (VAIN).

 These are other, very rare types of vaginal cancer:

 Adenocarcinomas, which develop in the glands of your vagina